-1.0 Administrative Policy.
-The following are prohibited:

-- 1.1 Knowing Presence Contribution.
+- 1.0 Administrative Policy.
+The following are prohibited: - 1.1 Knowing Presence Contribution.
 Behavior, active or passive, which fails to confront, report, or correct the misconduct of fellow community members.
 Students may be held accountable for an incident in which they indirectly participated in the violation through their own complicity (in presence/knowledge). - 1.2 Non-Compliance.
-Violation of any University policy, rule, or regulation.
-Failure to comply with the requests or directions of University officials or law enforcement officers acting in performance of their duties.
-Failure to identify oneself to these persons when requested to do so.
-Failure to comply with issued conduct sanctions or directives. - 1.3 Acts of Dishonesty.
+Violation of any University policy, rule, or regulation. - 1.3 Acts of Dishonesty.
 Dishonesty including but not limited to the following: - a.
 Cheating, plagiarism, or other forms of academic dishonesty. - b.
 Misleading or furnishing false information to any University official, faculty member, or office. - c.
-Forgery, alteration, or misuse of any University document, record, or instrument of identification. - 1.4 Disruption or Obstruction.
+Forgery, alteration, or misuse of any University document, record, or instrument of identification.

+- 1.4 Disruption or Obstruction.
 The disruption or obstruction of teaching, research, administration, investigation, student conduct proceedings or free flow of pedestrian or vehicular traffic, other University activities, including its public service functions on- or off-campus, or of other authorized non-University activities when the conduct occurs on University premises.
-Participating in an on-campus or off-campus demonstration, riot, or activity that infringes on the rights of other members of the University community.

-- 1.5 Abuse of the Student Conduct System.
+Participating in an on-campus or off-campus demonstration, riot, or activity that infringes on the rights of other members of the University community. - 1.5 Abuse of the Student Conduct System.
 Including but not limited to: - a.
 Failure to timely respond and/or obey the notice from a University official to appear for a meeting or review as part of the Student Conduct System. - b.
 Falsification, distortion, or misrepresentation of information before a Student Conduct Administrator. - c.
 Disruption or interference with the orderly conduct of a Student Conduct and Appeals Committee proceeding. - d.
 Institution of a student conduct proceeding in bad faith. - e.
 Attempting to discourage an individual's proper participation in, or use of, the Student Conduct System. - f.
-Attempting to influence the impartiality of a Student Conduct or Appellate Administrator or member of the Student Conduct and Appeals Committee prior to, and/or during the course of, the student conduct proceeding(s). - g.
+Attempting to influence the impartiality of a reporter or Student Conduct or Appellate Administrator or member of the Student Conduct and Appeals Committee prior to, and/or during the course of, the student conduct proceeding(s). - g.
 Failure to comply with the sanction(s) imposed under the Student Conduct System. - h.
-Influencing or attempting to influence another person to commit an abuse of the Student Conduct System.
+Influencing or attempting to influence another person to commit an abuse of the Student Conduct System, or to not report or participate in the process. - 1.6 Conduct Unbecoming.
+Unsuitable or inappropriate behavior given the context. - a.
+Disruptive behavior: Fighting, quarreling, excessive noise, or other behavior that disrupts the university's academic, business, or residential functions. - b.
+Disruptive classroom conduct: Behavior that repeatedly or substantially interrupts the instructor's ability to teach or the students' ability to learn.
+This may include maintaining the feeling of order or safety in the classroom. - c.
+Lack of respect.
+Failure to show courtesy and respect to others. - d.
+Negative impact: Behavior that does not align with the University's mission and vision, or adversely affects the University in pursuing its goals.
+Behavior that negatively affects the campus community or another student's ability to participate in college benefits. - e.
+Safety risk.
+Behavior or engagement in any activity that could put the University or campus community at risk.
+This risk may be real or perceived and may come as a consequence of outside reporting, media activity, or behavior that occurred off-campus.